-A data-based decision-making process informed by multiple measures of data guides MTSS implementation and provides the cohesive structure that integrates the various efforts of CPS to ensure that the academic and the social/emotional needs of all students (including English Learners (ELs), students with disabilities, and gifted students) are the highest priority in all schools.
+A data-based decision-making process informed by multiple measures of data guides MTSS implementation.
+It provides a cohesive structure that integrates the various efforts of CPS to ensure that the academic and the social/emotional needs of all students (including English Learners (ELs), students with disabilities, and gifted students) are the highest priority in all schools.

-Analysis of progress-monitoring data will allow for students to move fluidly between tiers, depending on their progress (rate of improvement).
+Progress-monitoring data analysis will allow students to move fluidly between tiers, depending on their progress (rate of improvement).
 The progress-monitoring tools support teachers' assessments of student development and intervention effectiveness and help teachers make decisions on the frequency, intensity, and duration of a particular intervention.

-The length of time a student receives an intervention depends on multiple factors, including which skill is being learned; the gap between the desired outcome and current level of proficiency and the time needed to close that gap; and/or student age and/or developmental level.
-Most importantly, the length of time that a student receives an intervention depends on the student's rate of progress and response to that intervention.
+The length of time a student receives an intervention depends on multiple factors, including which skill is being learned, the gap between the desired outcome and current level of proficiency, the time needed to close that gap, student age, or developmental level.
+Most importantly, the length of time a student receives an intervention depends on the student's rate of progress and response to that intervention.
 District, network, and school protocols should define which individuals may provide interventions; the settings in which the interventions may occur; characteristics that interventions must possess to ensure they are evidenced-based at various levels of intensity; parameters for the minimum length of the intervention sessions and number of interventions per week and duration; and criteria for determining when the intervention is terminated.

-NOTE: Whenever there is a reason to suspect a student may have a disability and be in need of special education and related services, the student is not required to complete a specific number of weeks or levels of MTSS or other response to interventions before a referral is made for an FIE.
+NOTE: Whenever there is a reason to suspect a student may have a disability and in need of special education and related services, the student is not required to complete a specific number of weeks or levels of MTSS or other response to interventions before a referral is made for an FIE.
 This decision should always be made on an individualized basis.